chia-zx/alien-vs-zombie/README.md

 Inside the game, user are free to move up, down, left or right by typing out the command.
 User can plan their by ways by changing the direction of the arrow before being killed by the zombie.
-To let the game more interesting, pod(cause damage to zombie), health(add Alien's health) and rock(gives out random object) will be added to the game.
+To let the game more interesting, pod(cause damage to zombie), health(add Alien's health) and rock(gives out random object) added to the game.
+Besides that, freeze(all zombie cannot move for one round) and shuffle(all game being shuffled exluding zombie and alien) have make the game more fun.

 Please provide the YouTube link to your [Video Demo](https://youtu.be/UxfT_eHzWsQ).

 ## Compilation Instructions

-- g++ -o main main.cpp amove.cpp attributes.cpp board.cpp csetting.cpp direction.cpp command.cpp help.cpp helper.cpp implementing.cpp
--  OR
-- g++ *.cpp -o main
+1. g++ *.cpp -o main

-- .\main
+2. .\main

 ## User Manual